 - Optune®, a wearable, portable, FDA-approved device that creates wave-like electric fields to treat a type of brain cancer called glioblastoma multiforme (GBM) in adult patients 22 years of age or older.
 The Optune electric fields are able to slow down or even stop tumor cells from dividing, and my even destroy them.

 - Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 It can be used alone or in combination with surgery and/or radiation therapy.

-We offer the group at two times and locations on the third Thursday of each month:
+We offer two support groups third Thursday of each month:

 Cancer Treatment Support